ankitdasgit/DataMigrationScript-Mysql-to-ElasticSearch/README.md

 2. use username and password of elasticSearch, and

 2. Create an index pattern in Kibana:
-- Go to Management -> Index Patterns.
+> Go to Management -> Index Patterns.
-- Enter the name of your Elasticsearch index (specified in the Python script).
+> Enter the name of your Elasticsearch index (specified in the Python script).

-3. Go to Discover and select the newly created index pattern to explore your data.

 ## references